 From the viewpoint of a renter or a landlord, it just makes good sense to have a mold-free unit.
 Whether it’s a condo or a more traditional apartment, both parties should understand how Illinois rental laws treat mold issues and what tenants’ rights in Chicago say about mold conditions.

 Tenant Mold Issue Protections in Chicago

-Illinois law is written to protect both tenants and landlords.
+Illinois landlord-tenant laws are written to protect both tenants and landlords.
 From the tenant’s perspective, the discovery of mold should initiate an immediate call to the landlord.
 However, if the landlord does not take action to contact a mold remediation specialist to determine what’s happening, the tenant does not have to feel helpless.

 Along with withholding rent, tenants may also file lawsuits if the situation continues to deteriorate.
 Such lawsuits are not uncommon and will leave it up to a court to decide if the landlord has not lived up to his or her promises.
 Even if a clause governing mold is not in the lease, the tenant still has the right to reside in a safe property.

 One other possibility for tenants who are not able to move away from their apartment but want to rid themselves of mold can be to take a “repair and deduct” strategy.
 This would involve the tenant taking the step of calling a professional mold remediation company and paying to completely sanitize the area affected by mold spores.
 From that point, the tenant would be able to deduct the mold remediation costs from the monthly rental fees.

 Landlords have protections of their own when it comes to mold.
 After all, the presence of mold is not necessarily the fault of the landlord.
 For instance, the mold may have developed because of something the tenant did.
 If the landlord can prove this as the case, the landlord may be able to get monies from the tenant to pay for the mold remediation services.